Gus Edson

-Gus Edson (September 20, 1901 - September 26, 1966) was an American cartoonist known for two popular, long running comic strips, The Gumps and Dondi.
+Gus Edson (né Edelstein; September 20, 1901 – September 26, 1966) was an American cartoonist known for two popular, long running comic strips, The Gumps and Dondi.

+Early life and career

-Born to Max and Emma Edson in Cincinnati, Ohio, Gus Edson dropped out of school at age 17 to join the Army, serving in Australia in 1918.
+Born to Max and Emma Edelstein in Cincinnati, Ohio, Gus Edson dropped out of school at age 17 to join the Army, serving in Australia in 1918.
 After his discharge, he studied briefly at Pratt Institute and the Art Students League.
 Edson was a sports cartoonist with the New York Evening Graphic from 1925 to 1928, followed by a year with the Paul Block Chain of Newspapers and a year at the New York Evening Post.

 Along with his freelance work, he was a standby ghost for King Features Syndicate, eventually arriving at the Daily News as a sports cartoonist (1931–35).
 In 1933, while at the Daily News, he created his first daily comic strip, Streaky, which he wrote until 1935.

+The Gumps

 When Sidney Smith, creator of The Gumps, died suddenly in 1935, Edson took over Smith's strip.
 Two years later, there was a continuity problem, as noted in Editor & Publisher: